amergin/epimetal/docs/project/docs/userguide.md

 The heatmap cells can be clicked to draw the corresponding scatter plot of the two variables.

 ### P value cut-off
-To avoid Type I error, a Bonferroni adjustment is applied, displaying the adjusted alpha level as the cut-off value.
+The Bonferroni adjustment is is used to maintain a familywise error Type I error rate of 0.05.
+The displayed cut-off value is the adjusted alpha level.
 Heat map cells having a p value that exceeds the adjusted alpha level are displayed in white color.
 You can disable the Bonferroni adjustment by clicking on `Toggle correlation cutoff of p < value` on the upper-left settings menu.
 This will update the heat map to show all pairwise correlation colors regardless of their respective p value and whether they meet the cut-off criterion.

 ### Default color scale